 American Federal Trade Commission to write to consumers affected by Next-Gen scam

-In February 2018, the FTC and the State of Missouri sued these companies, alleging that they sent deceptive sweepstakes and “game of skill” mailers to people across the U.S. and in dozens of foreign countries.
+In February 2018, the FTC and the State of Missouri sued these companies, alleging that they sent deceptive sweepstakes and “game of skill” mailers to people across the United States and in dozens of other countries.
 The mailers falsely promised cash prizes in exchange for a small fee.
 Many people paid the fee several times before realising there was no prize.

 To settle the charges brought by the FTC and the State of Missouri, the defendants agreed to give up cash and assets worth about $30 million.
 The FTC is now using this money to provide refunds to affected consumers.